Gloss Black Carbon Travel Guitar – OF660

-The black gloss carbon fiber overhead collapses to carry-on size of 22*14*9 inches!
+The Overhead™ black gloss carbon fiber travel guitar collapses to carry-on size of 22*14*9 inches!
 It assembles in 20 seconds with our patented detachable neck system, and our patented soundboard technology and all-carbon construction create a durable instrument with massive tone.
 A full 24.5 inch scale, a versatile 1 3/4 nut width, best-in-class components, and a wedged ergonomic design make this the most enjoyable guitar you’ll ever play!
 Tri-piezo pickup and a full-featured TSA compliant carry-on backpack included.

 (OF660) Demo and Review by Sponsored Artist Jack Haigh